 Programs can be tested from the interactive nodes, but anything left running for more than an hour will be killed automatically.
 Read the Slurm documentation when you are ready to run your jobs.

-Windows does not have SSH capabilities built-in.
+Older versions of Windows do not have SSH capabilities built-in.
 Download

 or Bitvise Tunnelier.

 username and password when prompted.
 Once connected you can run commands.